shell-networks/SCCM-Scripts/README.md

 # SCCM-Scripts
-A bunch of usefull scripts for SCCM installation
+A bunch of usefull scripts for SCCM installation.

 - 00-Create-system-container